dLLM-Cache: Accelerating Diffusion Large Language Models with Adaptive Caching: Discussion

 \textbf{Cost of \textbf{V-verify} and the Fixed Update Overheads. } Our \textbf{V-verify} mechanism uses lightweight \textbf{V} vector similarity for identifying dynamic tokens.
-While \textbf{V-verify} itself is computationally inexpensive, as illustrated in Figure~\ref{fig:runtime_vs_rho_overhead}, practical speedup from adaptive partial updates is constrained by fixed operational overheads.
-Figure~\ref{fig:runtime_vs_rho_overhead} shows a notable decrease in TPS as the update ratio $\rho$ approaches zero.
-This base cost arises because initiating any selective recomputation ($\rho > 0$) triggers non-negligible system-level latencies, \emph{e.g.}, for GPU kernel management and data movement that are not strictly proportional to the number of updated tokens.
+While \textbf{V-verify} itself is computationally inexpensive, practical speedup from adaptive partial updates is constrained by fixed operational overheads.
+Figure~\ref{fig:runtime_vs_rho_overhead} shows that there is a latency penalty when transitioning from a fully cached state to adaptive updates ($\rho > 0$).
+This base cost arises because initiating any selective recomputation triggers non-negligible system-level latencies, \emph{e.g.}, for GPU kernel management and data movement that are not strictly proportional to the number of updated tokens.
 Consequently, at very low $\rho$ values, these fixed overheads dominate, limiting further run time savings.
 An optimal $\rho$ must balance these fixed costs against saved dynamic computation, while preserving model quality.
 Figure~\ref{fig:rho_and_strategy_comparison} suggests $\rho \approx 0.25$ offers an effective trade-off between the costs of activating selective updates and the benefits of reduced computation, optimizing overall efficiency and fidelity.